mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In this section we will explore the consequences and recommendations regarding the following compromise scenarios:

-- The attacker has access to a specific symmetric encryption key
+- The attacker has access to a symmetric encryption key

+- The attacker has access to a application ratchet secret

 - The attacker has access to the group secrets for one group